-If your dog sleeps outside in his or her own house then insulating a dog house is absolutely essential for winter.
-Your dog should be warm and comfortable all year round but even more so when the colder weather comes.
+If your dog sleeps outside in its own house, insulating a dog house is essential for winter.
+Our dog should be warm and comfortable all year round but even more so when the colder weather comes.

-How To: Insulating A Dog House For Winter
+Insulating A Dog House For Winter: How to Proceed?

-There are two key areas we are going to focus on in this article.
+There are two key areas we will focus on in this article.

 - Buying a New Dog House that is already insulated